 Among the project information, there are PDF documents that have been produced in other systems, such as in the case management system.
 These documents may have accessibility issues, such as deficient structures and attributes and missing text alternatives.
 The accessibility issues hamper the use of these files with assistive devices.

-Accessibility requirements are taken into account in the contents of the Ministry of the Interior’s social media channels from 23 September 2020 onwards.
+Accessibility requirements are taken into account in the contents of social media channels maintained by the Ministry of the Interior based on the possibilities offered by each channel.
 The visual and audiovisual material produced before 23 September 2020 also includes content that does not meet the accessibility requirements (e.g. subtitling, text alternatives).

 Content not covered by the applicable legislation

 The website has content that is not subject to the requirements of the legislation.
 Such content is

 • third-party content that is not produced, funded or supervised by the service provider itself

 • video or voice recordings published before 23 September 2020